 You'll spread the word about your restaurant to receptive audiences who may not have known where to find you otherwise.

-Companies like Spacious are taking dinner-only restaurants and opening them up to freelancers, entrepreneurs, and students during the day time to use as work spaces.
+Some people are taking dinner-only restaurants and opening them up to freelancers, entrepreneurs, and students during the daytime to use as workspaces.
 Participating in a program like this will expose your restaurant to new customers and create an extra source of revenue during a time when your space would otherwise be unused.

 - Use a combination of online, offline, and on-site advertising to reach new customers and turn current customers into regulars.